-I am a litigation lawyer at Owen Bird Law Corporation located in downtown Vancouver, British Columbia.
+I am a litigation shareholder at Owen Bird Law Corporation located in downtown Vancouver, British Columbia.
 Before becoming a lawyer I worked in the bar and restaurant industry in Halifax, Nova Scotia, for six years.

 I’ve bussed tables, changed kegs, worked the bar and worked the door.
 It is an industry I know well.